 Concerted Action EPBD

-Concerted Action EPBD is a forum launched by the Commission to promote dialogue and the exchange of best practices between countries when it comes to reducing energy consumption in buildlings.
+Concerted Action EPBD is a forum launched by the Commission to promote dialogue and the exchange of best practices between countries for reducing energy consumption in buildlings.

 BUILD UP Skills

-The BUILD UP Skills initiative helps train craftsmen, on-site construction workers and systems installers in the building sector.
-Its aim is to increase the number of qualified workers across Europe able to undertake energy efficient building renovations and help construct nearly zero energy buildings.
+The BUILD UP Skills initiative helps train craftsmen, on-site construction workers, and systems installers in the building sector.
+Its aim is to increase the number of qualified workers across Europe who are able to undertake energy efficient building renovations and help construct nearly zero energy buildings.

 BUILD UP Portal